devgateway/www.developmentgateway.org/_posts/2015-02-17-launching-a-geospatial-data-revolution.md

 created: 1424182656
 old_path: news/launching-geospatial-data-revolution
 title: Launching a Geospatial Data Revolution
-lede: In part 1, we took stock of progress made and missing pieces to flesh fully the data revolution.
+excerpt: In part 1, we took stock of progress made and missing pieces to flesh fully the data revolution.
 With that in mind, what are some of the major challenges for the development community in launching a Geospatial Data Revolution?1) Matching data to Government needs